xai-foundation/sentry/Development.md

-Update the `hardhat.config.cjs`, define the network to use in the `defaultNetwork` set to `hardhat` In `infrastructure/smart-contracts` run `pnpm local` for running a local node Run `pnpm test` to run all tests referenced in `infrastructure\smart-contracts\test\Fixture.mjs`
+Update the `hardhat.config.cjs`, define the network to use in the `defaultNetwork` set to `hardhat` In `infrastructure/smart-contracts` run `pnpm local` for running a local node Some tests will use core function, so core has to be built locally before running the test suite with `pnpm -filter @sentry/core run build`.
+Run `pnpm test` to run all tests referenced in `infrastructure\smart-contracts\test\Fixture.mjs`

 ---------------------------------